tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 ### Context: ABCI Issues

-In the original design of ABCI, the presumption was that all access to the application would be mediated by the consensus node.
-This makes sense, since outside access could change application state and corrupt the consensus process.
-Of course, even without outside access an application could behave nondeterministically, but allowing other programs to send it requests was seen as inviting trouble.
+In the original design of ABCI, the presumption was that all access to the application should be mediated by the consensus node.
+The idea is that outside access could change application state and corrupt the consensus process, which relies on the application to be deterministic.
+Of course, even without outside access an application could behave nondeterministically, but allowing other programs to send it requests was seen as courting trouble.

-Later, however, it was noted that most of the time, tools specific to a particular application don't really want to talk to the consensus module directly.
-The application is the "owner" of the state machine the consensus engine is replicating, so tools that want to know things about application state should talk to the application.
-Otherwise, such tools would have to bake in knowledge about Tendermint (e.g., its interfaces and data structures) that they might otherwise not need or care about.
+Conversely, users noted that most of the time, tools written for a particular application don't want to talk to the consensus module directly.
+The application "owns" the state machine the consensus engine is replicating, so tools that care about application state should talk to the application.
+Otherwise, they would have to bake in knowledge about Tendermint (e.g., its interfaces and data structures) just because of the mediation.

+For clients to talk directly to the application, however, there is another
-However, this raises another issue: The consensus node is the ABCI _client_, so it is inconvenient for the application to "push" work into the consensus module via ABCI itself.
-Without the Tendermint RPC service, you could work around this (at least in principle) by having the consensus module "poll" the application for work that needs done, but that has unsatisfactory implications for performance and robustness, as well as being harder to understand.
-When the application is compiled into the same binary as the node, the SDK can use the RPC methods via a "local" (direct-call) client; otherwise it uses (I think) the `ABCIQuery` method of the consensus node's JSON-RPC service.
+concern: The consensus node is the ABCI _client_, so it is inconvenient for the application to "push" work into the consensus module via ABCI itself.
+The current implementation works around this by either calling the consensus node's RPC service, which exposes an `ABCIQuery` kitchen-sink method that allows the application a way to poke ABCI messages in the other direction.

+Without this RPC method, you could work around this (at least in principle) by having the consensus module "poll" the application for work that needs done, but that has unsatisfactory implications for performance and robustness, as well as being harder to understand.

-There has apparently been some discussion about trying to make a more bidirectional communication between the consensus node and the application, but this issue seems to still be under discussion.
+There has apparently been discussion about trying to make a more bidirectional communication between the consensus node and the application, but this issue seems to still be unresolved.

+Another complication of ABCI is that it requires the application (server) to maintain [four separate connections][abci-conn]: One for "consensus" operations (BeginBlock, EndBlock, DeliverTx, Commit), one for "mempool" operations, one for "query" operations, and one for "snapshot" (state synchronization) operations.
+The rationale seems to have been that these groups of operations should be able to proceed concurrently with each other.
+In practice, it results in a very complex state management problem to coordinate state updates between the separate streams.
+While application authors in Go are mostly insulated from that complexity by the Cosmos SDK, the plumbing to maintain those separate streams is complicated, hard to understand, and we suspect it contains concurrency bugs and/or lock contention issues affecting performance that are subtle and difficult to pin down.

+Even without changing the semantics of any ABCI operations, this code could be made smaller and easier to debug by separating the management of concurrency and locking from the IPC transport: If all requests and responses are routed through one connection, the server can explicitly maintain priority queues for requests and responses, and make less-conservative decisions about when locks are (or aren't) required to synchronize state access.
+With independent queues, the server must lock conservatively, and no optimistic scheduling is practical.

+This would be a tedious implementation change, but should be achievable without breaking any of the existing interfaces.
+More importantly, it could potentially address a lot of difficult concurrency and performance problems we currently see anecdotally but have difficultly isolating because of how intertwined these separate message streams are at runtime.

-TODO: Impact of ABCI++ for this question?
+TODO: Impact of ABCI++ for this topic?

 ### Context: RPC Issues